dbores3/Products-Catalogue-App/Boozt Full-Stack Module.md

 ## Plugins

-Boozt Full-Stack module is currently extended with the following plugins.
+Products Catalogue App is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | URL |